-The generalist and specialist collections of the Vieille Charité Center complement and result from the research and teaching carried out at the CRNS and the EHESS.
-THe collection has been further developed in recent years through its collaboration with the two Research Centers Center Norbert Elias (Anthropologie, Communication, History, Sociology) and GREQAM (Research in Quantitative Economics in AIx-Marseille), which covers Anthropology, Economics, History and Sociology.
+The generalist and specialist collections of the Vieille Charité Center complement and result from the research and teaching carried out at the CNRS and the EHESS.
+The collection has been further developed in recent years through its collaboration with the two Research Centers Center Norbert Elias (Anthropology, Communication, History, Sociology) and GREQAM (Research in Quantitative Economics at Aix-Marseille), which covers Anthropology, Economics, History and Sociology.
 The Center holds monographs as well as theses, Master's, DEA and DESS dissertations, research reports and articles totalling around 15,000 documents.
-It also contains French- and foreign-language Social Science periodicals including some rare and specialist reviews (365 titles, 110 to which the Library currently subscribes).
+It also contains French- and foreign-language Social Science periodicals including some rare and specialist journals (365 titles, 110 of which the Library currently subscribes to).
 The Library has large collections in the following subject areas: Cultural Forms and Models - Sociology of Culture and Communication; Sexualised Dimension of Life, Family Sociology, Gender and Sexuality; Social Sciences and Life Sciences - Knowledge and Techniques; Modern and Contemporary History, History of Science and Health, Colonial History and Historiography; General Sociology, Urban Sociology, Sociology of Religions; Epistemology of Social Sciences; Comparative Political Spaces and Objects; General Anthropology, Anthropology of Africa, Anthropology and Sociology of Development and Health; Micro- and Macro-Economics, Econometrics and International Economics, Finance, Gambling/Gaming Theory, Statistics; Economic Philosophy, Public Economics; Urban/Regional/Industrial/Workplace/Environmental Economics, Economic Development and Growth.

 Contact: Alba Balestri; Abel Bismuth